Cyprus

-Cyprus is a major tourist destination in the Mediterranean.
-With an advanced, high-income economy and a very high Human Development Index, the Republic of Cyprus has been a member of the Commonwealth since 1961 and was a founding member of the Non-Aligned Movement until it joined the European Union on 1 May 2004.
-On 1 January 2008, the Republic of Cyprus joined the eurozone.
+Cyprus is a developed representative democracy with an advanced high-income economy and very high human development.
+The island's intense Mediterranean climate and rich cultural heritage, which features both Greek and Turkish elements, make it a major tourist destination.
+Cyprus is a member of the Commonwealth of Nations and a founding member of the Non-Aligned Movement until it joined the European Union in 2004; it joined the eurozone in 2008.
+Cyprus has long maintained good relations with NATO and announced in 2024 its intention to officially join.

 Etymology

 The earliest attested reference to Cyprus is the 15th century BC Mycenaean Greek 𐀓𐀠𐀪𐀍, ku-pi-ri-jo, meaning "Cypriot" (Greek: Κύπριος), written in Linear B syllabic script.

 The classical Greek form of the name is Κύπρος (Kýpros).

 The etymology of the name is unknown.